Back in 2013, I took my buddy Joe on one of his first backcountry elk hunts in Montana. It was almost his last.

 It’s not something many guys are prepared for.
 And Joe had no idea what hit him.

-We spent hours talking to him trying to get his head right and calm him down.
-It was hard to get him to eat a snack or drink any water… but we forced him to take down whatever he could to refuel.
+I spent hours talking to him trying to get his head right and calm him down.
+It was hard to get him to eat a snack or drink any water… but I finally convinced him to take down whatever he could to refuel.